Baby Grandmothers: History

 Performing at Filips, Baby Grandmothers played mainly long-running, improvised instrumentals.
 According to Hakannson: "These 'songs' originally started off as being one slow number moving into a faster one.
 They were originally called 'Georges Slow' and 'Georges Fast'.
 The vocal parts, if there were any, was mainly me 'howling' the occasional melody”.
 Among the patrons that spectated at the band's performances was record producer M.A Numminen, who had hoped to record an album with Baby Grandmothers immediately after discovering them; yet, the project would not commence until a year later.
-With help from the band, Filips became a happening venue for fans of the underground music scene, hosting many other groups including Blossom Toes and the Mothers of Invention.
+With help from the band, Filips became a happening venue for fans of the underground music scene, hosting many other groups including Blossom Toes.

 In December 1967, Filips was forced to close—four months after its opening—as a consequence of a demolition-site.
 Eager to support the Baby Grandmothers, club manager Bill Öhrström booked the group, along with fellow Swedish musical act the Mecki Mark Men, on a Scandinavian tour with the Jimi Hendrix Experience.
 Although brief, the tour is notable for an incident involving Jimi Hendrix at a hotel in Gothenburg.
 Hendrix was found in a pool of blood after destroying his room, an event which manager Öhrström witnessed.
 In March 1968, the group initiated a Finnish tour, during which time they recorded their debut single in a radio station with Numminen.
 The record, "Somebody Keeps Calling My Name" was described by Numminen as "so original and direct.
 It had a unique focus that was created between them".

 Released in May 1968 on the record label Eteenpäin, "Somebody Keeps Calling My Name" was limited to 300 copies, lost today along with unreleased tracks from the same recording sessions that developed the single.
 When the group returned to Sweden, Mecki Bodemark, whose Mecki Mark Men had disbanded, joined Baby Grandmothers as the keyboardist.
 Although it was not immediate, the band became the second formation of the Mecki Mark Men, one of the first Swedish rock groups to tour the United States.
 The band recorded two albums in 1970 before breaking-up in the following year.